Approach to tax, principal risks, uncertain tax positions, OECD initiative, judgements and estimates

 We support the exchange of country-by-country reporting (CBCR) data between tax authorities as, validated against existing information held on taxpayers, it will support their ability to ensure multinational groups pay the right amount of tax in the right places.

-As a global healthcare company, we have a substantial business and employment presence in many countries around the world and pay a significant amount of tax.
+As a global biopharmaceutical company, we have a substantial business and employment presence in many countries around the world and pay a significant amount of tax.
 This includes corporate income tax and other business taxes, and tax associated with our employees.
 We also collect a significant amount of tax on behalf of governments along our supply chain, including from our employees.

 We are subject to taxation throughout our supply chain.
 The worldwide nature of our operations means that our cross-border supply routes, necessary to ensure supplies of medicines into numerous countries, can result in conflicting claims from tax authorities as to the profits to be taxed in individual countries.
 This can lead to double taxation (with profits taxed in more than one country).